cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

 membership_id | none | Returns predictions for a single membership id question_id | none | Returns predictions for a single membership id filter | none | Filters the question list.
-Possible values: `comments_with_links`, `comments_following`
+Possible values: `comments_with_links`, `comments_following` created_before | none | Returns only prediction sets created before the passed date.
+Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) created_after | none | Returns only prediction sets created after the passed date.
+Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00)